shiftyrose/shifty/README.md

 `Idea By: Det`<br>

 #### Role Description
 The first player voted by the Oracle becomes the Oracle’s Target.
-This will not count as a vote.<br>
-When the Oracle dies, the Target’s role is revealed to everyone.<br>
-The Oracle may skip freely before their target is locked in and vote freely after their target has been locked in.<br>
+This will not count as a vote.
+When the Oracle dies, the Target’s role is revealed to everyone.
+The Oracle may skip freely before their target is locked in and vote freely after their target has been locked in.
 The Oracle can choose to reveal their own role if they wish by voting themselves.<br>

 ### Game Options
 |   Name  |                     Description                        |     Type     |  Default  |